 Majors and Recommended Courses Offered in FC

-Access the following link and locate your intended major:
+- Access the above link and locate the intended major.

 Determine Course Equivalency

-Ensure Transfer Credits Post to Your UMD Transcript
+Ensure Transfer Credits Post to the UMD Transcript

-It is your responsibility to ensure that UMD receives all transfer credit information and that this posts to your transcript prior to the start of the fall semester.
-Once you’ve confirmed spring admission, you should view your Unofficial Transcript.
+Students must ensure that UMD receives all transfer credit information and that this posts to the UMD transcript prior to the start of the fall semester.
+Students should view their Unofficial Transcript.
 If information is missing, follow the steps below.
-Include your full name and UID in all communications:
+Include full name and UID in all communications: